-After selling Liar Liar in early 2009, Nolan Hirte opened this excellent cafe in the back streets of Collingwood.
+After selling Liar Liar in early 2009, Nolan Hirte opened this buzzing cafe in the backstreets of Collingwood.

 It’s laid out according to his love for specialty coffee.
 A long L-shaped, speckled stone counter serves both as an outer shell for the small kitchen and a huge brew bar, where three or more baristas enjoy an uninterrupted workflow.

 An army of grinders hold a variety of Proud Mary's own blends and single origins, roasted a block away at Aunty Peg's.
 These can be enjoyed via cold drip, V60, AeroPress and espresso.

 At Liar Liar, Hirte was frustrated with only having three group heads to extract espresso, causing cross-contamination between different varieties of coffee.
 At Proud’s he remedied that by welding together two three-group Synesso machines to create a custom six-group monster.
 Each single origin has its own extractor, ensuring it tastes like nothing but itself.